Musk says Twitter to change logo to "X" from the bird. Changes could come as early as Monday.

 Musk said in late April that advertisers had returned, but provided no specifics.

 Musk's move to change Twitter's logo to an “X” also comes as Twitter faces new competition from Meta's new app, Threads, launched earlier this month.
-It has been seen as an alternative for those who have been souring on Twitter.
+It has been seen as an alternative for those who have been upset with Twitter.

 Threads is being billed as a text-based version of Meta’s photo-sharing app Instagram that the company has said offers “a new, separate space for real-time updates and public conversations.”